enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 While its output being truly random above function is still quite unusable when unpredictability is needed and unpredictability is really needed.

+In computer system high enough unpredictability is often as useful as full unpredictability.
+It is only a matter of energy (or value $$$) needed to predict next event.
+As long as energy needed for predicting things is higher than the value of the achievement of successful prediction we can say system is unpredictable enough.

 Randomness in Linux
 ---